-Since the liver is responsible for processing proteins and essential to your dog’s body, you may want to work with a pet nutritionist to create a homemade, low-protein diet that contains only great-quality protein.
+Since the liver is responsible for processing proteins and is essential to your dog’s body, you may want to work with a pet nutritionist to create a homemade, low-protein diet that contains only great-quality protein.
 Many low-protein, commercially manufactured dog foods do not have great-quality protein that is bioavailable to your dog’s body.

-If your dog has been diagnosed with liver shunt, it’s important to follow your veterinarian’s instructions and monitor your dog’s health closely.
+If your dog has been diagnosed with liver shunts, it’s important to follow your veterinarian’s instructions and monitor your dog’s health closely.
 However, you shouldn’t be overly distressed.
 Many dogs diagnosed with liver shunt go on to live very happy lives.

 Pancreatitis is an extremely common and serious Yorkie disease brought on mostly by a high-fat diet.
 It refers to an inflammation of the pancreas.
 It can be a very mild, slow-developing Yorkie health problem or a sudden and life-threatening illness.
 Episodes can even appear to come and go.

 The pancreas has two jobs: to secrete insulin and secrete digestive enzymes.

 The problem is that many commercially manufactured dog foods are so overly processed that they lack natural enzymes that aid in digestion.
 Therefore, the pancreas must produce an abundant amount of digestive enzymes, which taxes the pancreas.
 An overworked pancreas can’t perform its job effectively, leading to pancreatitis.